Set and Rep Schemes in Strength Training – Part 1

 Here is the latest article I wrote for EliteFTS.
 The article will be published in two parts.
 Part one deals more with terminology and something that I call ‘intensity trinity’.
 I hope that this terminology will become standard in our field/industry.

 It also explains traditional approach to exercise prescription, know as percent-based approach, along with novel velocity-based approach.

-The article purpose is to explain load/exertion table, training process, the difference between “periodization” of training objectives versus training parameters aimed at achieving those objectives and common progressions and variations (set and rep schemes) utilized within training parameters.
-In my opinion writers tend to confuse those.
+The article’s purpose is to explain the load/exertion table, training process, the difference between “periodization” of training objectives versus training parameters aimed at achieving those objectives and common progressions and variations (set and rep schemes) utilized within training parameters.
+In my opinion, writers tend to confuse those.

-I hope that this article will clear up some terminology issues and provide very usable load/exertion table that can be utilized to explain various common progressions and variations on workout, week and block time-frames.
+I hope that this article will clear up some terminology issues and provide a very usable load/exertion table that can be utilized to explain various common progressions and variations on the workout, week, and block time-frames.

 Enjoy the article and let me know what you think.

 Training objectives -> Training parameters -> Variations & progressions

 Regardless of your training objectives (increasing strength in specific lifts, increasing strength overall, bulking up, leaning out, rehabilitation, maintenance, etc), key training parameters (intensity, volume, frequency, density) could be varied and progressed on different time scales.

 Certain variations and progressions in training parameters are more suited toward different training objectives, but there exist commonalities between them that we will focus on in the current article.